-The Housing Element includes Program 165 to amend the Zoning Ordinance to address the development standards and barriers to special-needs housing:
+The Housing Element includes Program 16 to amend the Zoning Ordinance to address the development standards and barriers to special-needs housing:

-- Permit employee housing compliant with the State Employee Housing Act (Health and Safety Code Sections 17021.5 and 17021.6). - Apply managerial standards for emergency shelters pursuant to Government Code Section 65583(a)(4)(A). - Permit the development of Low-Barrier Navigation Centers (LBNC) in compliance with Government Code Section 65662, to allow LBNCs by right in zones where mixed-uses are allowed or in nonresidential zones that permit multifamily housing. - Allow transitional and supportive housing in all zones where single-family uses are permitted and allow supportive housing as a permitted use in zones where multifamily and mixed-use developments are permitted, including nonresidential zones permitting multifamily uses (Government Code Section 65583(c)(3)). - Define SRO units and identify zones where they are permitted, in compliance with Government Code Section 65583. - Allow residential care facilities for six or fewer persons in the same zones and in the same manner as other by right single family housing uses, in accordance with Health and Safety Code Sections 1267.8, 1566.3, and 1568.0831, and administrative approval process in all zones that permit residential uses of the same type, in accordance with the State's definition of family.
-Ensure that the required findings for CUPs are objective. - Allow ADUs in all zones that allow both single-family and multifamily residential uses, in compliance with Government Code Section 65852.2(a)(1).
+- Permit employee housing compliant with the State Employee Housing Act (Health and Safety Code Sections 17021.5 and 17021.6). - Apply managerial standards for emergency shelters pursuant to Government Code Section 65583(a)(4)(A). - Permit the development of Low-Barrier Navigation Centers (LBNC) in compliance with Government Code Section 65662, to allow LBNCs by right in zones where mixed-uses are allowed or in nonresidential zones that permit multifamily housing. - Allow transitional and supportive housing in all zones where single-family uses are permitted and allow supportive housing as a permitted use in zones where multifamily and mixed-use developments are permitted, including nonresidential zones permitting multifamily uses (Government Code Section 65583(c)(3)). - Define SRO units and identify zones where they are permitted, in compliance with Government Code Section 65583. - Allow residential care facilities for six or fewer persons in accordance with Health and Safety Code Sections 1267.8, 1566.3, and 1568.0831.
+Allow residential care facilities regardless of size, with an administrative approval process in all zones that permit residential uses of the same type, in accordance with the State's definition of family. - Allow ADUs in all zones that allow both single-family and multifamily residential uses, in compliance with Government Code Section 65852.2(a)(1).